gaetanotamburino/portfolio-dashboard/README.md

 Broker export files dropped into `imports/` are parsed into a standardized trades table in a local SQLite database (`data/portfolio.db`).
-From there, prices are fetched, positions and portfolio-level analytics (cost basis, P&L, returns) are built, and the latest snapshot is written into `Portafogliov4.xlsm` for viewing.
+From there, prices are fetched, positions and portfolio-level analytics (cost basis, P&L, returns) are built, and the latest snapshot is written into `portfolio-dashboard.xlsm` for viewing.

 ```
 imports/*.xls|*.xlsx  →  trades_parser.py  →  portfolio.db (trades)